Tochukwunwafororizu/configure-ad/README.md

 <p>
 </p>
 Next: We will be working on Group policy and Managing Accounts.
 We will be dealing with Account Lockouts.
-To do that,  we first need to set up Account Lockout Policy in Active Directory, so we are going to use Group Policy to configure it.We are going to login into the Domain
+To do that,  we first need to set up Account Lockout Policy in Active Directory, so we are going to use Group Policy to configure it.
+We are going to login into the Domain
 Controller and to the search bar and type gpmc.msc and open Group Policy Management Console.
 Go to my domain.com and expand and right click to edit Default Domain Policy.
 In the Group Policy Management Editor, expand Computer Configuration - Policy -Window settings - Security Settings - Account Policies - Account Lockout Policy and configure Account Lockout Policy Settings. we will then pick a random user account we  created previously in DC-1 and attempt to login with it in Client-1 10 times with a bad password and observe that the account has been locked out within Active Directory.
 We will then go to Domain Controller and right click on mydomain.com and find the Account and   unlock the account, Reset the password and attempt to log in with the right password  in Client-1 and it should work.

 <img src="https://i.imgur.com/MtqpqAl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>